RestPack/restpack_serializer/README.md

 ## Filtering

-Simple filtering based on primary and foreign keys is possible:
+Simple filtering based on primary and foreign keys is supported by default:

 #### By primary key: